Explore Courses

 14. Indian School of Business (ISB), India

 ISB, with campuses in Hyderabad and Mohali, is one of Asia’s top business schools.
-Ranked #14 globally by QS 2025, it’s a hub for students looking to accelerate their careers in emerging markets and global industries.
+Ranked #14 globally by QS 2025, it’s one of the best business schools in the world for MBA students and is a hub for students looking to accelerate their careers in emerging markets and global industries.

 Top Programs Offered